limistah/aleemisiaka.com/content/posts/dup, clone and freeze objects in Ruby.md

 puts getObjectID(multiverse.dup) == multiverse.object_id # false
 ```

-Now it is safer to write to the object inside of the getObjectID method, if writing is not desired.
+Now it is safer to pass the duplicate variable to the method, this would protect modifying multiverse from the getObjectID method if writing is not desired.

-Note: If an object is frozen, the returned object would remain frozen after it has been duplicated
+Note: If an object is frozen, the returned object will remain frozen after it has been duplicated

 ```ruby
 dup_multi = multiverse.dup